PostTenebrasLab/PTL-Status-API/README.md

 * You will need to install "mod_wsgi"

-On debian, you can add a file to your /etc/apache2/conf.d folder with this configuration:
+You must add following line to your site virtualhost configuration (On Debian: /etc/apache2/sites-enabled/...)

 * Adapt location as needed